-- The Management Board sets forth the strategy for the next five years in the annual medium-term plan - Confidence level, holding period, capital buffer, steering units - Planning and budgeting process and any changes in risk value/balance sheet items taking an adequate liquidity position into account - Existing limit setting systems (e.g. in connection with market risks) - Limitation for the steering units according to the quantification methods defined for the individual risk categories.
+- The Management Board sets forth the strategy in the annual medium-term plan - Confidence level, holding period, capital buffer, steering units - Planning and budgeting process and any changes in risk value/balance sheet items, taking an adequate liquidity position into account - Existing limit-setting systems (e.g. in connection with market risks) - Limitation for the steering units according to the quantification methods defined for the individual risk categories.